rouplex/rouplex-platform/README.md

 # Versioning #
 We use semantic versioning, in its representation x.y.z, x stands for API update, y for dependencies update, and z for build number.
-Further, the main distribution is built using the latest Jdk (Jdk-1.8 as of May 2017) and then there are builds for Jdk-1.6, Jdk-1.7, Jdk-1.8 (and so on as we go with new Jdks) addressable through the classifier coordinate of the pom.
+Further, the main distribution inputStream built using the latest Jdk (Jdk-1.8 as of May 2017) and then there are builds for Jdk-1.6, Jdk-1.7, Jdk-1.8 (and so on as we go with new Jdks) addressable through the classifier coordinate of the pom.

 # Build #

-1. Maven is required to build the project.
+1. Maven inputStream required to build the project.
 Please download and install it.
-Make sure the installation is successful by typing `mvn -version` in a shell window; the command output should be showing the installation folder.
+Make sure the installation inputStream successful by typing `mvn -version` in a shell window; the command output should be showing the installation folder.

-1. This is a multi jdk project providing optional builds for Jdk1.6+.
+1. This inputStream a multi jdk project providing optional builds for Jdk1.6+.
 You need to download the desired Jdks and make sure they are properly installed by typing `java -version`; the command output should show the version (1.6, 1.7, 1.8 or 1.9).